Skip to main content

 Egypt's climate varies significantly between its Mediterranean north, Nile Valley interior, and desert regions, but the overriding pattern is clear: October to April is the best time to visit, particularly for the ancient sites in Cairo, Luxor, and Aswan.
 Summer (May–September) brings genuinely dangerous heat in Upper Egypt and the desert, with temperatures regularly exceeding 45°C in Luxor.

-Peak Season (October–February): Best for Nile Valley
+Best Time to Visit Egypt: Peak Season (October–February) for Nile Valley

-Shoulder Season (March–May and September–October)
+Shoulder Season (March–May and September–October): Best Time to Visit

 Summer (May–September): Avoid Upper Egypt